The more I play Blood & Plunder, the more I enjoy the Fortune mechanic in the game.

 - Save test if the odds say you should save 8+ more points worth of models than you initially saved.

-- One of your shoot tests that has the possibility of deciding the game and has underperformed the odds by more than one hit.
+- One of your Shoot tests has the possibility of deciding the game and has underperformed the odds by more than one hit.

 - An important grapple test.
 If boarding is your one tactic, you need to make it happen.